poloclub/people-map/README.md

 https://poloclub.github.io/people-map/ml/

-They run on most web browsers.
-We suggest you use Google Chrome or Firefox.
+We have tested the PeopleMap on Google Chrome, Firefox, Safari.
+It should run on all modern web browsers.

 # Development
 For steps on how to download and set up PeopleMap, please go to the following documentation site: